6.2 Sexually Transmissible Infections

 A non-judgmental attitude and environment will facilitate disclosures on sexual matters.8 It is important to ask open-ended questions and to avoid assumptions about sexual orientation, by using the term ‘partner’.
 Gentle enquiry about recent sexual activity, gender, number of partners, contraception (including use of condoms), travel history, and immunisation status helps to inform decision making.
 Additionally, ask about the risk for blood-borne viruses (hepatitis B, C, and HIV), such as injecting drug use, tattooing and piercing.
 Investigations should be explained, and patients should be asked for consent before tests such as HIV or hepatitis C are ordered.

 Contact tracing is essential in reducing the transmission of STIs and HIV.
 It is the responsibility of the diagnosing clinician to facilitate the process of notifying current and past partners.
 This may be through a direct approach from the patient, their treating health professional, or by using online partner notification services available such as:

-For more information and to determine ‘how far back to trace’, refer to the contact tracing manual at the Australasian Society of HIV, Viral Hepatitis and Sexual Health Medicine’s (ASHM) website or the Contact Tracing Tool for General Practitioners at NSW STI Programs Unit's website
+For more information and to determine ‘how far back to trace’, refer to the contact tracing manual at the Australasian Society of HIV, Viral Hepatitis and Sexual Health Medicine’s (ASHM) website or the the NSW STI Programs Unit STI / HIV Testing Tool

 For HIV contact tracing, seek assistance from local sexual health services.